HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 ## A caveat for the data is that data for 2010 and 2014 were incomplete

-What are monthly total sales?
+1. What are Yearly sales totals?

 Here are the total sales numbers.
 2013 had the highest sales

 ![Yearly sales](https://github.com/user-attachments/assets/9f8ce615-fea0-4a29-94a3-00ae58046b13)